shulp2211/minnn/docs/source/reference.rst

  --fair-sorting: Use fair sorting and fair best match by score for all patterns.
  -n, --number-of-reads: Number of reads to take; 0 value means to take the entire input file.
  --threads: Number of threads for parsing reads.
+ --report: File to write report in human readable form.
+If not specified, report is displayed on screen only.
+ --json-report: File to write command execution stats in JSON format.
  --description-group: Description group names and regular expressions to parse expected nucleotide sequences for that groups from read description.
 Example: --description-group CID1='ATTA.{2-5}GACA' --description-group CID2='.{11}$'

 .. _filter: